Best DVR for cord cutters

 Ad-skipping features: Advertising is still a staple of broadcast TV, but some DVRs provide tools to help you skip them.
 TiVo is the best in this regard, providing an auto-skip button for some programs, and a 30-second skip button for everything else.

-Antenna placement options: Over-the-air DVR is useless if you’re antenna can’t receive channels, so unless you’ve got coaxial cable wired to the roof, you’ll need to set up your DVR in a place with solid indoor antenna reception.
+Antenna placement options: Over-the-air DVR is useless if your antenna can’t receive channels, so unless you’ve got coaxial cable wired to the roof, you’ll need to set up your DVR in a place with solid indoor antenna reception.
 Tablo can operate anywhere in the house, HDHomeRun must be wired to your router, and TiVo and Channel Master are tied to your television.
 Plan accordingly.

 Granular recording options: Perhaps you’d like to keep only a certain number of recent episodes, or replace your recordings with higher-resolution versions when available.
 Not all DVRs are equal in the recording controls they provide.
 Our full reviews will provide more details.